UFC on FOX: Henderson vs Diaz: Predictions & Analysis

 A few statistical edges stand out.
 Phan throws significantly more leather — a 1.9 sig. strike per minute gap.
 Siver is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Siver has tighter striking defense, making opponents miss more often.

 The Pick: Dennis Siver over Nam Phan.
-We're leaning Siver here at 69%, a solid but not overwhelming edge.
+The model is firm on this one: Siver at 75%.

 Scott Jorgensen vs John Albert